probe2k/android_rice/README.md

 # android_rice

 Contains a nice home screen setup along with widget rice and wallpaper...
+A sub-replica of Blloc's Ratio Launcher.

 ## Requirements